subzeroid/instagrapi/docs/usage-guide/best-practices.md

 - publishing 4-16 posts for each account
 - publishing 24-48 stories

-We recommend using the [SOAX](https://soax.com/?r=sEysufQI) proxy service.
-Here's an example of using it with `instagrapi`
+The exact proxy provider matters less than consistency and quality.
+Here is the shape of using a proxy with `instagrapi`:

 ``` python
 from instagrapi import Client